Essential oils are becoming quite the talk and have been used in everything from medicine to fragrances for thousands of years in history.

 The University of Minnesota acknowledges there have been clinical studies in Europe, Australia, Japan, India, the United States, and Canada that describe various oils' remarkable healing properties.
 One recent poll found that a third of Americans believe in the health benefits of essential oils and aromatherapy.
 Oils have grown into a vast market, with numerous companies offering many unique choices.
 Each individual should look for essential oil blends that appeal to their scent palate and specific health needs.

 Essential oils are absorbed by the skin.
 A massage therapist might add a drop to help relax tight muscles.
-Skincare companies may add it to lotion or bath salts to create a soothing experience.
+Skincare companies like Laneige, may add it to lotion or bath salts to create a soothing experience with a subtle fragrance.
 While choosing oils must be a personal choice, here are a few crowd favorites that smell amazing and have numerous health benefits.
 With roughly 400 different essential oils from around the globe, and numerous blends, there is no lack of options.

 - Peppermint can promote healing, reduce inflammation, boost athletic performance, ease IBS symptoms, and alleviate headaches.
 IBS is one of those illnesses that is particularly challenging because it is hard to diagnose and even harder to treat.
 Besides digestive issues, it can deliver crippling pain to the sufferer.
 Peppermint extract is not a cure.
 But it can provide temporary relief to sufferers who have had no luck with more traditional medications.